© National CASA Association

 In Arizona, there are 15 county CASA programs administered by the CASA of Arizona office which is a program of the Dependent Children's Services Division of the Arizona Supreme Court Administrative Office of the Courts.

-CASA of Arizona and its volunteers have been advocating for abused and neglected children in Arizona for over 25 years and have served over 13,500 children.
+Th CASA program and its volunteers have been advocating for abused and neglected children in Arizona for over 44 years and have served over 27,000 children.